mineatar-io/api-server/README.md

 cd api-server

 # Copy the `config.example.yml` file a new file `config.yml`
-# You will need to edit the details of this file for proper functionality
+# You will need to edit the details of this file.
 cp config.example.yml config.yml

-# Install the Go dependencies
-go get ...

 # Build the source code into a single executable
-./scripts/build
+make

 # Run the executable
 ./bin/main